Library Checkout FAQ

 Yes.
 You can renew books easily, with the book in hand or not.

 My child really wants to check out a book, but it seems to be checked out continuously.
 What can we do?

 Put it on hold!
 As long as your child does not have any overdue books, he or she can put a book on hold so that when it comes back in, the computer will alert us to set it aside for him/her.
-See Ginny for help.
+See our librarian for help.

 We think we returned a school library book to the public library.
 What should we do?